phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

 New user account
 ------------------------------

-If you are the only user, or if you fully trust others, you can simply use the Admin account.
+If you wish, you can simply use the Admin account for now.
 Otherwise, you can consider creating new user accounts.

-Login to your Immich instance via a browser with your Admin account.
+Login to your Immich instance with your Admin account.

 Click on your profile image on the top-right corner of the page, then click on **Administration**.